ArunanSS/cse15l-lab-reportss/labReport5.md

 ### Part 2:

 I think for me the coolest thing that I had 0 background experience with before had to be VIM.
 It was such a cool concept, with different commands that were so powerful.
 Along with that there were so mant short cuts, the first class I had no clue how to even save a file and exit VIM.
 By the end of class I could skip lines, edit easily, and of course save and exit the file.
-I believe this concept was the coolest to me because it was also very simple, and I learned it based on muscle memory and practice instead of just mugging and spitting out the information.
+I believe this concept was the coolest to me because it was also very simple, and I learned it based on muscle memory and practice instead of just memorizing temporarily and spitting out the information.